Reason-Wang/ToolGen/README.md

 ```

 ### Retrieval Training
 The second stage mainly trains the tool retrieval capability of ToolGen.
 The data is also at [🤗ToolGen-Retrieval](https://huggingface.co/datasets/reasonwang/ToolGen-Datasets/blob/main/toolgen_atomic_retrieval_G123.json).
 We train it for 1 epoch.
 After the second stage training, we obtain ToolGen-Retriever.
-A sample is showing below:
+A sample is shown below:
 ```
 {
     "conversations": [